Geonovum-labs/json-fg-examples/README.md

 https://openlayers.org/en/latest/examples/filter-points-webgl.html

 Implemented a JSON-FG format.
 It is an override of the GeoJSON format.
-It add functionality for the global coordRefSys attribute and the "time" and "place" feature attributes.
+It adds functionality for the global `coordRefSys` attribute and the "time" and "place" feature attributes.
 Implemented a small fix for undefined timestamps.
-It seems like GDAL generates these values as ".." which is not falsy.
+GDAL generates these values as ".." which is not falsy.
+In JSON-FG, the unbounded end of an interval is represented by a double-dot string (".."), see [JSON-FG spec 7.7.4 Intervals](https://docs.ogc.org/DRAFTS/21-045.html#_intervals).